Pennsylvania CAM Reconciliation Compliance Guide for Landlords

 Pennsylvania CAM Context

-Pennsylvania has a split commercial property tax system — Philadelphia uses a different assessment methodology than the rest of the state.
-Pittsburgh uses a graded tax system (higher rate on land than improvements).
-These create unique CAM tax pass-through calculations.
+Pennsylvania's commercial property tax system varies by city.
+Philadelphia uses a different assessment method than the rest of the state.
+Pittsburgh uses a graded tax system (higher rate on land than on improvements).
+Each creates its own CAM tax pass-through calculations.

 Validate Your Pennsylvania Reconciliations